 In the first year of the Program, PA students are required to attend all classes and educational sessions, master physical examination skills, complete all laboratory exercises, attend assigned patient interactions, and complete Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS).
 Students must complete all scheduled courses (fifty-five credit hours) during the summer, fall and spring semesters.
-These experiences may include extended hours of instruction, including evenings, nights, and weekends.
+Students should generally expect to be on campus Monday - Friday, 8 am - 5 pm.
+Educational experiences may also include extended hours of instruction, including evenings, nights, and weekends.

 Examples of unexcused absences include weddings, scheduled (non-emergent) medical or dental appointments, and travel.
 Care should be taken to not schedule flights that will conflict with classes or programmatic activities (including remediation).
+Please do not schedule flights prior to 6 pm on Friday evenings throughout the didactic year.
+This also applies to the last day of classes prior to a scheduled holiday or break.